nrdvana/hydralog/doc/format-tsv1.md

 DEFAULT is a literal value to use when the field is zero-length.
 DEFAULT may itself be zero-length meaning that the field may have an empty value.

-#### Field "timestamp"
+#### Field "dT"

-The first field must always be 'timestamp'.
+The first field must always be 'dT'.
 Timestamps are always integer seconds unless you specify an encoding of "*N", which means the (fractional) number of seconds has been multiplied by N before truncating to an integer.

 Consider this partial example:

     #% start_epoch=2020-01-01T00:00:00Z
-    #: timestamp:*10
+    #: dT:*10
     1       0.1 seconds beyond start_epoch

 Timestamps cannot use a DEFAULT value because an empty timestamp is an indication of a continuation of the previous record.
-Also there would be no point in having a default timestamp.

 #### Any text field